 Shell stations accept EBT, but only for food purchases in the convenience store — not gasoline or other non-food products.
 For more details on using EBT at Shell, see below.

 Does Shell Take EBT?

-Note that truck stops which use Shell fuel may not accept EBT.
-While Shell provides fuel at these locations, the stores found on-site are not operated by Shell and may or may not be on the USDA’s list of approved retailers.
+Note that truck stops with Shell fuel may not accept EBT.
+While Shell provides gas at these locations, their connected convenience stores may not be operated by Shell, and may or may not have applied for SNAP program approval.

 SNAP benefits are designed to help low-income families and individuals receive proper nutrition.
 You can use your SNAP EBT card to buy non-prepared food items from any brand, including bread, cereal, dairy products, cold beverages, snacks, and meat.
 You cannot use your EBT card to purchase fuel, alcohol, tobacco, hot food or drinks, or things like household cleaning supplies.
 See our full list of what you can and cannot buy with EBT.